 SwRI has a range of test equipment that may be used to measure the strength, cumulative damage and failure of composite, metallic and ceramic materials under different dynamic loading conditions and temperatures.
-SwRI has a large suite of facilities, including high-rate compression and tension split-Hopkinson pressure bar systems and lower rate tension, compression, torsion systems.
+SwRI has a large suite of facilities, including high-rate compression and Split-Hopkinson Pressure Bar & Plate Impacting Testing, compression, torsion systems.
 Multiple high-temperature ovens are available for heating materials up to 1800 °C (3270 °F).
 Testing at temperature of 2200 °C (4000 °F) and beyond is also available for select tests.

 In addition, SwRI has a comprehensive array of impact testing facilities that may be used to test the ballistic performance of materials.
 Flyer plate impact tests can be used to measure equation of state parameters for a variety of materials.
 Ballistic impact tests of rain and weather simulants against thermal protection systems may be tested under a variety of atmospheric and flight conditions.
 Pre- and post-test materials may be internally visualized by state-of-the-art industrial CT scanning.

 - Hypersonic Flight Test

 - Split-Hopkinson Pressure Bar & Plate Impact Testing